mitchshimy/alx-airbnb-database/normalization.md

 ## 📘 Overview

-This database schema powers an Airbnb-like application with clearly defined entities for users, properties, bookings, payments, reviews, and messages.
+This database schema is for an Airbnb-like application with clearly defined entities for users, properties, bookings, payments, reviews, and messages.
 It is designed for efficiency, clarity, and normalized to **Third Normal Form (3NF)** to eliminate redundancy and maintain data integrity.

 ---